NotesHubApp/git-essentials/CONTRIBUTING.md

 * `npm run gen-fs-fixture` - generates a json file which represents file system fixture for unit tests requiring file system access; you need to pass folderpath as nameless parameter to the command, for example: *npm run gen-fs-fixture folder/path/to/repo*
 * `npm run gen-http-fixture` - generates a pair request/response which represents http fixture for unit tests requiring network conectivity; when you run a unit test which does not have coresponding http fixture it will throw an error with the npm command to run to generate a fixuture so you don't have to come up with all parameters by yourself

 ## Documentation

-* The documentation is auto-generated directly from the source code using [TypeDoc](https://github.com/TypeStrong/typedoc)
+* The documentation is auto-generated directly from the source code using [TypeDoc](https://github.com/TypeStrong/typedoc), so it's important to annotate your code changes with JSDoc comments
-* After a PR is merged to `main` branch the docs will be published to https://noteshubapp.github.io/git-essentials/modules/API.html
+* After a PR is merged to `main` branch the docs will be published to https://noteshubapp.github.io/git-essentials

-## Unit Tests
-???

 ## Commit Message Guidelines

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
 Following formalized conventions for commit messages, **semantic-release** automatically determines the next [semantic version](https://semver.org) number, generates a changelog and publishes the release.

 ### Commit Message Format